nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 ### Including structured Observations in the payload ###

-{% include warning.html content="The requirements below have been introduced to support the **COVID-19 pandemic**.
-All COVID-19 related codes **MUST** be sent as an Observation within the payload." %}

 The following requirements describe how structured Observations are included in the payload:

 <table class="requirement-box">